 - Notary Public at City Hall services by appointment

-- Recreation/PARC/HEIGHTS programs/events are cancelled through Labor Day 2020.
-Rentals are now limited to 25% capacity or no more than 10 people and all must wear masks.
+- Recreation/PARC/HEIGHTS programs/events are limited.
+You can view their upcoming programs here.
+Rentals are now limited to 50% capacity or no more than 10 people and all must wear masks.

 - Library programs/events - Check out their social media for virtual programs!

 January 14 - St. Louis County DPH asks County residents to please complete THIS SURVEY (anonymous) about how COVID-19 is affecting your lives.
 Those who complete it will be entered into a drawing for a $50 gift card.